Operated by East Boldre Community Stores Limited.

 Jane Hill was born to George (a shoemaker) and Martha Hill in 1820 who lived in East End.

-In 1861 William and Jane, Job (12), Leah (10), Frederick (6) and Emma (3) are living at Hill Farm, Bransgore and are working a 20 acre part of it.
+Circa 1850 William and Jane moved to farm 10 acre part of Hill farm, Thorney Hill.
+By 1861 William was working a 20 acres there.
 Son David, now 23, and his wife Ellen are also farming an additional three acres there and have an infant son.
-Their house is also used as a Baptist Chapel.
+Their house was used as the local Baptist Chapel.

 In 1871, William, now 56, was assisted by sons Job (22) and Fred (16) on the farm.
 Son David and his family were at the neighbouring property.
-Leah was in service as a housemaid at Clayside House, Fugglestone St. Peter (near Salisbury).
+Leah was in service as a housemaid near Salisbury.
+By 1881 William and Jane's children have left home and William was working as a general labourer.
+Leah (29) was still in service to the Finch family.

 William was buried at the chapel by Rev John Bartlett Burt on 21st August 1883, possibly because he had grown up there and daughter Letitia was buried there.